Zielin0/hypicle/docs/api/guild.md

 - `getID` - Get the ID of the guild
 - `getName` - Get the guild name
 - `getNameLower` - Get the guild name in lower case
+- `getDescription` - Get the description of the guild
 - `getCreatedAt` - Get the guild creation timestamp
+- `isJoinable` - Check if the guild is joinable
-- `isJoinable` - Check if the guild is publicly listed
+- `isPubliclyListed` - Check if the guild is publicly listed
 - `getExperience` - Get experience of the guild
 - `getLevel` - Get the level of the guild (see [Leveling](#leveling))
 - `getTag` - Get the guild tag